jettlewisd/stock-watcher-backend/README.md

 4. **Populate the database**

-Use the provided SQL file (`schema.sql`, `data.sql`, or any included instructions) to create the tables and add sample data.
+Use the provided SQL file (`stock_watcher.sql`) to create the tables and add sample data.
 If no file is included, you will need to add your own data manually.
 (Check the resources folder for SQL files).

 5. **Run the application**